Commission on Aging Services

 Offers food and fellowship.
 This nutritious noon meal provides one-third of the body’s daily nutritional requirements.
 Programs, activities, and friendship are also a part of Food With Friends.
 Site locations and phone numbers are:

 Monthly newspaper mailed to older adults and family members of Gratiot County.
-The newspaper is available on cassette tape for the visually challenged.
 You can also view the Commission on Aging newsletter.

 Medicare-Medicaid Assistance Program (MMAP)